Beliavsky/Fortran-code-on-GitHub/README.md

 [HICOLM: Multi-Methods for Molecules and Condensed Systems](https://github.com/flavianowilliams/HICOLM): molecular modelling of condensed systems.
 Reference: F. W. Fernandes, HICOLM: High-Performance Platform of Physical Simulations by Using Low Computational Cost Methods. doi: 10.22456/2175-2745.92486.

+[Modular computation tool chain library (mctc-lib)](https://github.com/grimme-lab/mctc-lib): common tool chain to use molecular structure data in various applications, from grimme-lab.
+This library provides a unified way to perform operations on molecular structure data, like reading and writing to common geometry file formats.

 [numsa](https://github.com/grimme-lab/numsa): solvent accessible surface area calculation, from grimme-lab

 [PICLas](https://github.com/piclas-framework/piclas): parallel, three-dimensional PIC-DSMC solver developed cooperatively by the Institute of Space Systems, Institute of Aerodynamics and Gas Dynamics at the University of Stuttgart and the spin-off boltzplatz.
 PICLas is a flexible particle-based plasma simulation suite.